eclipse-tractusx/portal-assets/README.md

 ![Tag](https://img.shields.io/static/v1?label=&message=LeadingRepository&color=green&style=flat) The helm chart for installing the Catena-X Portal is available in [portal-cd](https://github.com/eclipse-tractusx/portal-cd).

-The Catena-X Portal is designed to work with the [Catena-X IAM](https://github.com/eclipse-tractusx/portal-iam).
+The Catena-X Portal is designed to work with the [Catena-X IAM](https://github.com/eclipse-tractusx/portal-iam) for further information you can read the [documentation](https://github.com/eclipse-tractusx/portal-iam/tree/main/docs).

 ## Steps to run local